 Treatments for Temporomandibular Disorders (TMD)

-Surgery is rarely recommended for TMD.
-If you are advised to have surgery, get a second opinion.
-If surgery is recommended, carefully research its benefits.
+Surgery is rarely used for TMD.
+If your doctor advises surgery, research its benefits.

 Temporomandibular disorders.
 American Association of Oral and Maxillofacial Surgeons website.
 Available at: https://www.aaoms.org/docs/practice_resources/clinical_resources/tmd_disorders.pdf.
 Accessed July 29, 2019.

 Temporomandibular disorders.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/temporomandibular-disorders.
 Updated February 20, 2018.
 Accessed July 29, 2019.

 Temporo-mandibular joint (TMJ) pain.
 ENThealth—American Academy of Otolaryngology-Head and Neck Surgery website.
 Available at: http://www.entnet.org/content/tmj.
 Updated January 2019.
 Accessed July 29, 2019.

 TMJ.
 Mouth Healthy—American Dental Association website.
 Available at: http://www.mouthhealthy.org/en/az-topics/t/tmj.
 Accessed July 29, 2019.

 TMJ (temporomandibular joint and muscle disorders).
 National Institute of Dental and Craniofacial Research website.
 Available at: https://www.nidcr.nih.gov/oralhealth/Topics/TMJ/TMJDisorders.htm.
 Accessed July 29, 2019.